 ahrsfilter has some ability to detect and reject mild magnetic jamming.

 ifilt = ahrsfilter('SampleRate', ld.Fs); for ii=1:size(acc,1) qahrs = ifilt(acc(ii,:), gyro(ii,:), mag(ii,:)); viewer(qahrs); pause(0.01); end

-imufilter to match specific hardware sensors can improve performance.
+imufilter System objects™ have more parameters that can allow the filters to more closely match specific hardware sensors.
 The environment of the sensor is also important to take into account.
 The

 imufilter parameters are a subset of the